Skip to Content

 Some have a charge and some are free, on the free tours, you are usually expected to give a tip, which makes sense.

-An alternative is to download a walking tour of your phone.
-If you’re from the UK or most of Europe you can use your internet on your phone in most European countries at no extra cost.
+An alternative is to download a walking tour to your phone.
+If you’re from the UK or most of Europe you can use the mobile data on your phone in Europe at no extra cost.

 Walking is one of my favorite ways to stay healthy on a cruise, many people worry about putting on weight on a cruise but to be honest I genuinely feel as though I come back healthier!